 The northern Gulf of Mexico is affected by a wide variety of natural stressors, such as drought, fluctuating temperatures, hurricanes, and land subsidence.
-It is also affected by human stressors such as development, channelization of rivers and alteration of natural flooding and sedimentation patterns, climate change and accelerated sea-level rise, agricultural and wastewater discharges, fishing pressure, and invasive species.
+It is also affected by human stressors, such as development, channelization of rivers and alteration of natural flooding and sedimentation patterns, climate change and accelerated sea-level rise, industrial activities that increase subsidence, agricultural and wastewater discharges, fishing pressure, and invasive species.